 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to sorafenib, or if you are pregnant.
-This medicine should not be used together with certain cancer medicines (such as carboplatin, paclitaxel, Paraplatin®, or Taxol®) in patients with squamous cell lung cancer.
+Do not use this medicine if you have had an allergic reaction to sorafenib, or if you are pregnant or breastfeeding.
+This medicine should not be used together with certain cancer medicines (such as carboplatin, paclitaxel, Paraplatin®, Taxol®) in patients with squamous cell lung cancer.